Collect Sosreport in OpenShift 4

 -rw-------.
 1 root root 11233928 Aug 8 10:00 /var/tmp/sosreport-2019-08-08-jnsdcyp.tar.xz

-• Just scp/rsync them to any location and after that can be uploaded or analysed for obtain more information.
+- Just scp/rsync it to any location, and after that it can be uploaded or analysed to obtain more information.

 NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.